zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Manage LDAP Authentication](https://raw.githubusercontent.com/GluuFederation/docs/2.4/sources/img/2.4/admin_manage_ldap.png)

-* _Deactivate:_ This button *Deactivates/Activates* the Gluu Server accessibility for authentication.
+* _Deactivate:_ This button *Deactivates/Activates* the Gluu Server
+  accessibility for authentication.

 * _Name:_ This field contains the name of the authentication server.

 * _Bind DN:_ The *Username* for the authentication server (local LDAP/remote LDAP/remote Active Directory) goes here.

-* _Use SSL:_ If the authentication server requires a secured port (i.e. 636) then this option should be activated using the check-box.
+* _Use SSL:_ If the authentication server requires a secured port (i.e.
+  636) then this option should be activated using the check-box.

 * _Max Connections:_ This option can be used to define the total number of simultaneous connections allowed for reading local LDAP/remote Active Directory/remote LDAP.

 * _Server:_ The unique name of the authentication server and port number (i.e. auth.company.org:636) goes here.

 * _Base DN:_ Add base DNs in this field to allow the Gluu Server to connect and search the LDAP server.
 Every directory tree should be added separately using the *Add Base DN* option.

-* _Primary Key:_ This field contains the primary key to connect to the authentication server (i.e. SAMAccountName/uid/mail etc).
+* _Primary Key:_ This field contains the primary key to connect to the authentication server (i.e. SAMAccountName/uid/mail etc.).

 * _Local Primary Key:_ This field contains the internal LDAP primary key of the Gluu Server.
 Generally the key is either the *uid* or the *mail*.

 * _Enabled:_ This check-box is used to enable the keys that are inserted in their respective fields.

-* _Change Bind Password:_ This button can be used to assign a password to authenticate the *Authentication Server*.
+* _Change Bind Password:_ This button assignes a password to authenticate the *Authentication Server*.

 * _Test LDAP Connection:_ This button checks whether the provided information can connect to the authentication server.
 The scan is real time and it is advised to use it for the Gluu Server Administrators.